ials/PR/index.md

 ---
-title: "Dept 999: Generic Description"
+title: "Percepción Remota: Descripción General"
-subtitle: "UC Berkeley, Spring 2026"
+subtitle: "UNAL, 2026 - 01"
 ---

-Welcome to Department 999, a comprehensive introduction to the fundamental concepts and methodologies that form the backbone of modern academic inquiry.
-This course is designed to provide students with both theoretical understanding and practical skills necessary for success in their chosen field of study.
+Welcome to *Percepción Remota*, a comprehensive introduction to the fundamental concepts and methodologies that form the backbone of modern Earth Observation.
+This course is designed to provide students with both theoretical understanding and practical skills necessary for success in *remotely sensed image processing and analysis*.

 ## Course Overview

-The course meets twice weekly for lectures and once weekly for discussion sections.
-Additionally, there are regular laboratory sessions where you'll apply theoretical concepts to real-world problems.
-Guest speakers from industry and academia will provide insights into current applications and career opportunities.
+The course meets on Wednesdays for lectures and  discussion.
+Additionally, there are  laboratory sessions where students apply theoretical concepts to real-world problems.
+Guest speakers from industry and academia w

 :::{attention} There is a quiz in [Week 2](#week2)!
 :class: dropdown